MENU

 PROJECT OVERVIEW

-Renewable Cities is supporting the transition to low carbon, more affordable housing on public and non-profit land in B.C and beyond.
+We're supporting the transition to low carbon, more affordable housing on public and non-profit land in B.C and beyond.
 Value-Added Housing are innovative housing developments that converge affordability, climate action and economic transition.
 They support mixed-use, multi-unit housing with low embodied carbon and are built on strategically located land near transit and jobs.

 LET'S EXPLORE THE POTENTIAL OF BUILDING HOUSING ON UNDER-USED LAND!

-We jointly hosted a workshop with BC Builds, BC Housing and Vancity Community Foundation to discuss goals, challenges, experiences and resources for organizations that want to develop housing on top of community spaces but are not traditional housing providers (e.g., schools, health centres, faith spaces).
+We hosted a workshop with BC Builds, BC Housing and Vancity Community Foundation to discuss goals, challenges, experiences and resources for organizations that want to develop housing on top of community spaces but are not traditional housing providers (e.g., schools, health centres, faith spaces).

 Themes that emerged: